 Purpose: The Committee on Inclusion shall provide oversight and insight into the work done by each of the Standing Committees of the Trustees on issues of diversity and inclusion with respect to race, ethnicity, economic class, first-generation college attendees, gender, religion, sexuality, and political view, among other dimensions.

-Members: One Trustee member of each of the other Standing Committees for an Inclusive Community
+Members: One Trustee member of each of the other Standing Committees

 Faculty: one representative from the faculty Advisory Committee

+for an Inclusive Community

 Students: one representative

-6. Investment Committee

-Purpose: The Investment Committee shall establish investment policy and, in conjunction with the Resources Committee, establish spending policy that enables the endowment to provide a meaningful, sustainable flow of funds to support the current academic mission of the College while preserving the purchasing power of the endowment to provide support for future programs.
-The investment endowment to provide support for future programs.
+- 6. Investment Committee - Purpose: The Investment Committee shall establish investment policy and, in conjunction with the Resources Committee, establish spending policy that enables the endowment to provide a meaningful, sustainable flow of funds to support the current academic mission of the College while preserving the purchasing power of the endowment to provide support for future programs.
 The investment staff works in conjunction with committee members to implement investment policy.
-The staff oversees the daily operations of the endowment
+The staff oversees the daily operations of the endowment.

-Members: A minimum of five Trustees and/or Trustees Emeriti
+Members: A minimum of five Trustees and/or Trustees Emeriti Representatives: